lekah/pinball/README.md

 ### References & Citing

-The theory behind NequIP is described in the following publication, we would appreciate citing us if you use this work.
+The theory and implementation of the pinball model are described in the following publication, we would appreciate citing us if you use this work.

 Kahle, Marcolongo, Marzari, Physical Review Materials 2, 065405 (2018)